-The AP Media API portal works with the Web browser versions listed below.
+The AP Media Agent Configuration Dashboard works with the Web browser versions listed below.
 If you do not have these versions installed, please upgrade.

 - MS Windows.
 The latest version of Google Chrome, Mozilla Firefox or Microsoft Internet Explorer.